 An introduction to the nature and principles of yoga.
 Students will gain knowledge of the benefits of yoga performing and equipment needed while participating in a yoga program.
 The course focuses on developing postural alignment in order for students to gain improved strength, endurance, flexibility, balance and stress reduction.

-This course promotes an appreciation for healthful living practices of the individual and group to promote positive attitudes.
-Topics include physical health and fitness, emotional health, nutrition, alcohol and drugs, environmental health, aging, safety and first aid.
+Promote an appreciation for healthful living practices of the individual and group to promote positive attitudes.
+Topics include physical health and fitness emotional health, nutrition, alcohol and drugs, environmental health, aging, safety and first aid.

 HPER 2236 – Individual & Dual Fitness Sports